 Like labour supply, which emphasise on individual decision making, as an outcome of different inter-relational variables, labour demand and firms' behaviour is influenced by internal labour markets, hiring, promotion, wage policies and the structure of wages in various markets, etc. Most of the firms maintain computerized personnel records to analyze their demand for labour.
 There are many techniques for analysis of labour demand.
 For example, a firm may study the likely response of workers to a particular wage and personnel policy (which optimises their profits).
 Some firms offer maximum compensation to match with the workers' expectations and then try to maximize the utility of workers, while other study the effect of deferred compensation, piece rates and others systems of rewards.
-The Neo-classical model on study of labour demand examines the magnitude of elasticities and cross-elasticities of labour demand for worker of different skills and the effect of minimum wages on employment.
+The Neo-classical model on study of labour demand for worker of different skills and the effect of minimum wages on employment.
 Similarly, elasticities of substitution and complementarity are also studied to analyze the labour demand.